Statement on social responsibility

 Schools PE Programme

-Provided for local teachers, these courses were designed and delivered to increase technical awareness and to generate confidence and enthusiasm to promote football within local schools.
-Gaining the FA qualification encourages teachers to be involved in the overall process of progressing young Asian players.
+Provided for local teachers and community workers, these courses are designed and delivered to increase the technical awareness and enthusiasm to promote football in local schools.
+Gaining the FA qualification effectively engages teachers in the overall process of progressing young Asian players.

 Our bondholders meet at the club on the third Thursday of every month.
 Either a director or senior manager attends on a quarterly basis to discuss issues raised by the group.

-We consult supporters through local forums and The Premier League annual supporter panel.
-The club also takes part in The Premier League fan survey each season.
+The club takes part in The Football Association fan survey each season.

 We expect and require all our staff to conduct themselves in accordance with the highest ethical standards both on and off club premises.
 Our staff, supporters and all applicants for employment are regarded equally and are given equal opportunities irrespective of their race, colour, nationality, religion, sex, sexual orientation, marital status, age, disability or ethnic origin.